bmeddeb/gitbench/docs/development/contributing.md

 ## Architecture Overview

-For a deeper understanding of GitFleet's architecture, see the [Architecture Documentation](architecture.md) and [Python/Rust Bridge](python-rust-bridge.md) pages.
+For a deeper understanding of gitbench's architecture, see the [Architecture Documentation](architecture.md) and [Python/Rust Bridge](python-rust-bridge.md) pages.

 ## Getting Help